5TH ANNUAL

 15:40

-Panel Discussion: Embracing Digital Provenance for Trust in AI and Supply Chains
+Executive Interview: Harnessing Digital Provenance to Build Trust in AI and Supply Chains

-Fireside Chat: Building Resilient Infrastructures with Matured Zero Trust Strategies
+Fireside Chat: Strengthening Infrastructure through Advanced Zero Trust Strategies

 Zero Trust, done right, strengthens resilience, enhances flexibility, and delivers true peace of mind.
 With the shift in local mandates to make zero trust a priority, organisations will have to stay on par.
 This session will address how to build a mature zero trust architecture that includes creating the right mindset and policies, where cybersecurity leaders will take the lead.